Who we’re looking for

 - have the right to work in the UK

-- be able to drive at the start of employment.
-You can apply before you have a licence
+- be able to drive at the start of employment but you can apply before you have a licence

-- have good eyesight so you can carry out your role safely.
+- have good eyesight to carry out your role safely.
 If you’re unsure that you meet the visual standards, you can book an appointment with your optician, using this visual standards checklist.
 As part of the application process, you’ll do a LogMAR test which assesses visual performance in low contrast conditions

 - have a good level of strength and fitness.
 Find out more about the fitness requirements